 This study examines the intergenerational impacts of providing land to the rural poor.
 I use ID numbers to track applicants to the 1968 Colombian agrarian reform and their children in various administrative data.
 Exploiting discontinuities in the allocation of parcels, I find that the children of recipients exhibit higher intergenerational mobility.
 In contrast to the view that land would tie them to the countryside, today these children participate more in the modern economy.
 They have better living standards and are more likely to work in formal and high-skilled sectors.
 These findings appear driven by a relief of credit constraints that allowed recipients to migrate to urban centers and invest in the education of their children.

-This project uses discontinuities in the roll out of land titling policies to study the role of property rights in promoting rural development.
+This project uses discontinuities in the roll out of land titling policies to study the role of property rights in promoting economic development.
 I link information on more than two hundred thousand farmers living at the Colombian rural frontier in 1980s-1990s with contemporary administrative data.
-I estimate the causal impacts of receiving formal property rights and explore heterogeneous effects and theoretical mechanisms, including: risk of expropriation, gains from trade and support for financial markets.
-Finally, I also track the children of a subsample of farmers to characterize the geography of intergenerational mobility among formal and informal owners of land.
+I estimate the causal intergenerational effects of receiving formal property rights and explore heterogeneous effects and theoretical mechanisms, including: risk of expropriation, gains from trade and support for financial markets.
+I also track the children of a subsample of farmers to characterize the geography of intergenerational mobility among formal and informal owners of land.